Guide To: Ejecting a Squatter in Philadelphia: The Difference Between a Squatter and a Tenant

 Unexpected inhabitants are a significant hassle, and some can take months or even longer to remove.
 However, if you correctly identify whether you are dealing with a trespasser, squatter, or tenant, and then follow the proper legal procedure, you should succeed in regaining possession of your property.
 Contact our offices at (267) 423-4130 for advice on dealing with unwelcome occupants or for assistance in filing an ejectment action.

-This article was written by Cody Wolpert, a legal intern at the Law Offices of Jason Rabinovich
+This article was written by Cody Wolpert, Esq. an associate at the Law Offices of Jason Rabinovich